 The Building Bylaw and applicable building and plumbing codes are intended to promote quality construction using up-to date methods and materials.
-It is the Building Inspector's job to help builders comply with these regulations.
 Building permits are needed for most types of construction work, including:

 - to build any residential, commercial, institutional or industrial building